Martijn

 Policy Advisor : academic integrity and knowledge security, Erasmus Medcial Centre [2022].

-Lecturer : Utrecht University, Erasmus University Rotterdam, Erasmus Medical Centre
+Lecturer, Course developer, and coordinator : Utrecht University, Erasmus University Rotterdam, Erasmus Medical Centre

 ‘This thing Called Science’ (MSc-level) 2024